 Dr. Ursula A. Kelly

-A current research project, Mentioned in Song: Song Traditions of the Loggers of Newfoundland and Labrador, funded by The Harris Centre, investigates logging songs as meaning-making practices and historic literacies.
-This project includes a partnership with The Research Centre for Music, Media and Place (MMaP) through which I was able to document and to record these songs for the Back on Track CD and booklet series produced by Dr. Beverley Diamond, Director of MMaP and Canada Research Chair in Ethnomusicology and Dr. Meghan Forsyth, MMaP Project Coordinator.
+A current research project entitled Mentioned in Song: Song Traditions of the Loggers of Newfoundland and Labrador, funded by The Harris Centre, investigated logging songs as meaning-making practices and historic literacies.
+This project included a partnership with The Research Centre for Music, Media and Place (MMaP) through which I was able to document and to record a sample of the songs for the Back on Track CD and booklet series produced by Dr. Beverley Diamond, Director of MMaP and Canada Research Chair in Ethnomusicology and Dr. Meghan Forsyth, MMaP Project Coordinator.